marius-m/j-trainer/src/main/resources/assets/projects.md

 	- User can bring in money.
 	- User can log out of the account (change app state to "Not logged in")

-## Guessing game

-Simple game that lets players guess a number and score points

-- Game has 3 players
-- Computer generates a number and players should try to guess it
-- Guessing right will award 1 point
-- When 5 is scored player wins
-- If more than one player has 5 points, play until 1 player has 1 more point

 ## Hangman game

 Game where user tries to guess a word by picking letters one by one.
 If the letter is in the provided